9 Team Incentive Ideas for Small Teams on a Budget

 2. Employee Wellness Programs

-Wellness programs play a vital role in supporting the physical and mental well-being of your team and they can also help increase productivity and strengthen company culture.
+Wellness programs play a vital role in supporting the physical and mental well-being of your team, and they can also help increase productivity and strengthen company culture.
+Taking a health and wellness approach means focusing on holistic well-being, including preventive measures and inclusive initiatives that support every aspect of employee health.
 Offering services like yoga classes, chair massages, and nutritional counseling shows employees that their health matters.

 Incorporating wellness challenges that use goal-setting and friendly competition is a great way to motivate healthy habits.
-To make these initiatives even more effective, consider practical employee incentive ideas such as gym memberships, wellness stipends, or free healthy lunches.
+To make these initiatives even more effective, consider practical employee incentive ideas such as health and wellness incentives like gym memberships, mental health services, wellness stipends, or free healthy lunches.

 You can also reward participation with fun and useful perks like fitness trackers or mindfulness app subscriptions.
+Wellness incentives, such as rewards for reaching wellness milestones or participating in health screenings, play a key role in motivating employees to adopt healthier lifestyles.
 These thoughtful incentives not only boost engagement but also foster a culture of care, leading to happier, healthier, and more productive teams.

 3. Team Building Activities